 Find book reviews by using Choice Reviews.
 Use the on-line request form or paper copies available in the Acquisitions Office to recommend books and other materials the Library should purchase.
 Please contact Connie Burke at (740) 826-8153 for more information.

 Archives and Special Collections Research

 The Library maintains both the University Archive and a separate special collection of unique non-circulating books.
 Most of the items in the special collection have records in the Muskingum Library catalog and will appear in your search results.
-However, the items in the University's archive do not have records in the Muskingum Catalog.
-If you need access to either the archives or special collections, please contact Cherie Bronkar at (740) 826-8017.
+Special Collections will be unavailable during the library renovation project.
+However, the items in the University's archive may be available.
+If you need access to the archives, please contact the University Archivist, Dr. William Kerrigan, by emailing firstname.lastname@example.org.